wave-natHACKS/natHACKS2022/README.md

 ### More detailed explanation of Data Preparation and Model Creation

 ## Data Preparation
-> 1. Choose the proper dataset (file).
-Especially try to take dataset collected from the nodes (interface) which were attached near the brain region which controls language.
+> 1. We Chose Zuco 2..0 dataset.
-> 2. Extract alpha, beta, gamma and theta waves and plot them as a normal plot
+> 2. Extracted alpha, beta, gamma and theta waves and plot them as a normal plot for each type of wave
-> 3. Stack them into a single image (stack them like in RGB way).
-Please refer to data_prep.ipynb for details
+> 3. Stack each plot into a single image (stack them like in RGB channel).
 > 4. Save stacked image in .npy format.
 This is to retain each channel’s information and preventing it to be converted into simple RGB image
+> 5. use word2vec word embedder to help classify which the word.
+We used the cosine similarity algorithm of word2vec to greedily chose the most similar label for this word
-> 5. Store path to image, word and classification (happiness, sadness, etc) in single csv file
+> 6. Store path to image, word and classification (happiness, sadness, etc) in single csv file

 ## Model Creation
 > 1. Prepare dataset (image and label pair).
 Normalize the image to prevent model paramters to become gigantic.
-If labels are not onehot encoded, do so (I can provide script for this).
-Make sure to check that your images are in the expected shape.
 > 2. Create model.
 There are multiple ways to build models in tensorflow (and that’s why I am not a big fan of tensorflow), but we will stick to the method which uses Sequential class.
 Refer to tutorial for this.
 > 3. Compile model and fit.
 There are bunch of options to compile, like optimizer or loss.
 Nowadays people usually use Adam with a learning rate of 1e-4 ~ 1e-5 for optimizer since it is known to wrok well.
 For loss function, choose CrossEntropy or its variant.
 This is due to the format of data in multiclass supervised learning.
 > 4. After the successful run, you might want to save it immediately.
 Some process takes 10 hours or beyond, so make sure to save.